Postmasters General of Ireland: Termination

-Curiously, the act establishing the independent Irish Post Office was not repealed upon the Act of Union in 1800, so the post continued until 6 April 1831, when the offices of Postmasters General of Ireland was abolished and consolidated into the existing single post of the Postmaster General of the United Kingdom with appointments of all officers for the Dublin office being made in London, per Act 1 William, cap 18.
+Curiously, the act establishing the independent Irish Post Office was not repealed upon the Act of Union in 1800, so the post continued until 6 April 1831, when the offices of Postmasters General of Ireland was abolished and consolidated into the existing single post of the Postmaster General of the United Kingdom with appointments of all officers for the Dublin office being made in London, per Act 1 Will.
+4. c.
+8.